adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 $$\omega_i = \sqrt{\frac{F_i}{k_f}} \tag{36}$$

-Two things have to happen before that square root:
+Clip $$F_i$$ at both ends before taking the square root:

 - Clip to $$F_i \ge 0$$.
 A fixed-pitch rotor cannot produce negative thrust, but $$(32)$$ and $$(35)$$ will ask for it during an aggressive maneuver.
-- Clip to $$F_i \le F_{max}$$ as well, and be careful about how you do it.
-Saturating each motor on its own distorts the direction of the commanded torque, without producing any obvious symptom.
+- Clip to $$F_i \le F_{max}$$, and take care over how.
+Saturating each motor independently rotates the resulting torque vector away from the commanded direction, so the vehicle still flies and the symptom is a sluggish or cross-coupled response rather than an outright failure.
 The usual fix is to rank the channels: roll and pitch first, because they keep the vehicle upright, then yaw, and let total thrust absorb what is left.

 # 7. What the model leaves out

 This is the standard model, and it holds up well for hover and gentle flight.
 It also leaves out a fair amount:

 - Rotor gyroscopic torque.
 The rotors carry angular momentum of their own, so a body rotation produces $$-J_r \Omega_r\,\boldsymbol\omega \times \hat z_b$$, where $$J_r$$ is the rotor polar inertia and $$\Omega_r$$ is the net rotor spin resolved along $$+z_b$$.
 Under the convention used here, rotors 1 and 3 turn in the $$-z_b$$ sense and rotors 2 and 4 in the $$+z_b$$ sense, so $$\Omega_r = -\omega_1 + \omega_2 - \omega_3 + \omega_4$$.
 Much of the literature writes this with the signs reversed, which corresponds to the opposite spin assignment; note that $$\Omega_r$$ is opposite in sign to the yaw-torque pattern in $$(7)$$, since the reaction torque opposes the spin.
-The term is small, though not negligible during a fast roll.
+The term scales with body rate, so it is small at hover and matters mainly during fast rolls.
 - Motor dynamics. $$\omega_i$$ is treated as something you can set instantly.
-A real ESC and motor take tens of milliseconds, and that time constant puts a hard ceiling on inner-loop bandwidth.
+A real ESC and motor have a finite rise time, and that time constant puts a ceiling on inner-loop bandwidth.
 - Aerodynamics: body drag, blade flapping, induced velocity, ground effect.
-Flapping is the one I would worry about first, since it produces a genuine velocity-dependent pitching moment in fast forward flight.
+Blade flapping produces a velocity-dependent pitching moment for which the model above has no term at all, so I would expect it to be the omission that matters first as airspeed rises.
 - Off-diagonal inertia, i.e. the assumption that the body axes are the principal axes.
 - Frame flex.
 Vibration from the arms couples into the gyros, and is usually filtered rather than modeled.
 - Battery sag, which drifts $$k_f$$ as the voltage drops.
 The altitude integrator absorbs most of this.